Total Productive Maintenance: Striving For TPM Perfection and Maximising OEE

-Although proactive methods – like preventive maintenance – produce desired results (91% reduction in repair times, 9% increase in uptime, and 20% extended asset life), many production enterprises strive for absolute perfection.
-For that, there is Total Productive Maintenance.
+Although these strategies – like preventive maintenance – produce desired results (91% reduction in repair times, 9% increase in uptime, and 20% extended asset life), many production enterprises strive for absolute perfection.

 Measuring Total Productive Maintenance success with OEE metrics